uclaacm/hack.uclaacm.com/README.md

 ## Maintenance

-### Adding Blogs
+### Adding Blog Posts

-The blogs that are written in README format.
+The blogs that are written in Markdown format.

 To add new blogs, create a folder of the term under the directory `posts/`, if it does not exist yet (e.g. `winter2020`).
 Then, create the directory that